Last reviewed on 8th September 2023 by Martin Alexander (Mortgage Advisor)

 How to get a let-to-buy mortgage

 Applying for a let-to-buy mortgage would involve an assessment carried out by your lender.
-As you’ll be needing both a buy-to-let mortgage and a residential mortgage, you’d have to meet the criteria for each of them.
+As you’ll be needing two mortgages, you’d need to meet the criteria for each of them.

-Buy-to-let mortgage lenders also require rental income to cover 125% of the mortgage payments each month.
-If you’re unsure about how much your property will rent for, you can speak to local letting agents who may offer you a free rental valuation.
-Having a rental valuation in writing can also be useful if your lender is having doubts over what rent is achievable.
+- Estimated rental values – Most mortgage lenders require rental income to cover at least 125% of the mortgage payments each month.
+If you’re unsure about how much your property will rent for, you can speak to a local letting agent who may offer you a free rental valuation.
+Having a rental valuation in writing can be useful if your lender is having doubts about what rent is achievable.

 If you plan on letting your property as a long-term investment, then a let-to-buy could be a viable option.
-On the other hand, if you only wish to let your existing property for a short period of time, then you may be better off avoiding a let-to-buy mortgage and gaining ‘consent to let’ from your existing lender.
+In comparison, if you only wish to let your existing property for a short period of time, then you may be better off avoiding a let-to-buy mortgage and considering possible alternatives.

-Gaining consent to let from your lender allows homeowners to let their property and move out for a short period of time.
-The main disadvantages with gaining consent to let are that it isn’t a permanent arrangement and it can be very difficult trying to get a second residential mortgage.
+Gaining consent from your lender will allow you to rent your property to tenants and move out for a short period of time.
+The main disadvantages of gaining consent to let is that it isn’t a permanent arrangement and it can be very difficult trying to get a second residential mortgage.

-Other alternatives could either be to simply stay in your existing home.
-You may be able to remortgage to release equity and spend the funds on home improvements.
+Another alternative could be to simply stay in your existing home.
+You may also be able to remortgage to release equity and spend the funds on home improvements.
 You can also consider moving into rented accommodation while you rent your home out to tenants.

 There are a number of options that may be suitable, it all depends on your reasons for moving.
 You can speak to an advisor at any time if you’re unsure of what to do.

 It’s important to understand what stamp duty land tax you’d be paying under a let-to-buy deal.
 As you’ll be purchasing a second property, you’ll be liable to pay additional stamp duty.
-Additional stamp duty starts from 3% and can go as high as 15%.
+Additional stamp duty starts from 3% and can go up to 15%.